SixiemeLune/ProjetLong-Worm/worm/README.md

 # Server Scanner and Exploit

-This program is designed to scan a range of IP addresses for servers listening on port 8080 and exploit a vulnerability on those servers.
+This program is designed to scan a range of IP addresses for servers listening on port 8080 (arbitrary) and exploit a vulnerability on those servers.

 ## Table of Contents